Drugs Service: Sheffield Treatment and Recovery Team

 The service is based at Sidney Street but is registered with the Care Quality Commission at Trust Headquarters, Fulwood House.

-The Non-Opiates Drugs Service offers assessment, support and interventions to those aged 18yrs+ and experiencing problems with non-opiate drug misuse.
-Non-Opiates is a term used to describe all drugs other than opiate based drugs like heroin or codeine, for example, cannabis, amphetamines, steroids, cocaine and crack cocaine and Novel Psychoactive Substances (or what were formerly known as ‘legal highs’).
+The Non-Opiates Drugs Service offers assessment, support and interventions to those aged 18 years and above who are experiencing problems with non-opiate drug misuse.
+Non-Opiates is a term used to describe all drugs other than opiate based drugs like heroin or codeine, for example, cannabis, amphetamines, steroids, cocaine and crack cocaine and Novel Psychoactive Substances (or what were formerly known as ‘legal highs’) - this includes Spice.
 The service also offers a drop-in needle exchange and harm reduction advice and support.

 Monday, Tuesday, Friday: 9-5pm